UnearthedArcana/B_Spells/README.md

 ***Notes***:
 **General**: Set to Opposition School: Necromancy unless IWDEE style spells is installed (where it will be Abjurer as in IWDEE)

+**Siphon Vitality** (New)
+(Necromancy)

+Level: 6
+Range: 15 ft.
+Duration: 1 hour
+Casting Time: 3
+Area of Effect: 1 creature
+Saving Throw: None

+When the caster casts this spell and points to a creature within 15', that creature is drained for 1d8 points of magic damage per 3 levels (maximum 6d8 at 18th level).
+These Hit Points are added to the caster's total as a temporary bonus that lasts for 1 hour.
+The caster is also revitalized, gaining a +1 bonus to attack rolls, damage rolls, and moral.
+This spell has no effect on constructs or undead.

+A caster cannot benefit from multiple castings of Siphon Vitality.

 ### Level 7